-Every organization has different needs and risk tolerances, making it challenging to implement an effective IAM program.
+Every organization has different needs and risk tolerances, making implementing an effective IAM process challenging.
 However, there are a few fundamental steps that IAM security teams can take at organizations of all sizes and in all sectors to master IAM.

 Identity and access are the two main entry points for any cyber threat incident.
-With the growth of digital adoption and the expansion of cloud storage, this risk vulnerability has grown even more.
-That’s when the Identity and Access Management solutions extends the helping hand!
+With the growth of digital adoption and cloud storage expansion, this risk vulnerability has grown even more.
+That’s when the Identity and Access Management solutions extend the helping hand!

 From fulfilling the requirements of leading compliance regulations through successful audits to addressing many emerging IT security risks, IAM solutions help you in many ways.

-But the results in IAM are purely dependent on how you implement your IAM program as part of your IT security policy.
+However, the results in IAM depend on how you implement your IAM process as part of your IT security policy.

-Before delving deep into the 12 identity and access management best practices that serve as the guide for successful Identity and Access Management (IAM) implementation, let’s have a look at What is Identity and Access management.
+Before delving into the 12 identity and access management best practices that guide successful IAM implementation, let’s consider what IAM is.

 What is IAM?

-Identity and access management, also known as IAM, is a framework of business procedures, laws, and technological advancements that makes managing digital or electronic identities easier.
-IAM frameworks allow information technology (IT) managers to manage user access to sensitive data within their organizations.
+Identity and access management frameworks are business procedures, laws, and technological advancements that facilitate the management of digital or electronic identities.
+Identity and access management framework allow information technology (IT) managers to manage user access to sensitive data within their organizations.

-Single sign-on systems, two-factor authentication, multifactor authentication, and privileged access management are examples of the systems used for IAM technology.
-Furthermore, these technologies provide the capability of safely storing identity and profile data and data governance features to ensure that only information that is required and pertinent is shared.
+Single sign-on systems, two-factor authentication, multifactor authentication, and privileged access management are examples of IAM technology systems.
+Furthermore, these technologies can safely store identity and profile data and data governance features to ensure that only required and pertinent information is shared.

-IAM systems may be set up on-premises, made available by a third-party vendor under a subscription-based cloud model, or set up in a hybrid model.
+IAM process may be set up on-premises and made available by a third-party vendor under a subscription-based cloud or hybrid model.

 IAM configuration fundamentally consists of the following elements:

-• Both safeguarding the system’s sensitive data and maintaining system security.
+- Both safeguard the system’s sensitive data and maintain system security.

 The Importance of IAM

 There is more organizational and governmental pressure on business executives and IT departments to protect access to corporate resources.
 As a result, they can no longer manually assign and track user privileges and are prone to error processes.
-These tasks are automated by IAM services, making it possible to audit and control granular access to all corporate assets on-site and in the cloud.
+IAM services automate these tasks, enabling audit and control granular access to all corporate assets on-site and in the cloud.

 IAM, which has a long list of features that keeps growing and includes biometrics, behavior analytics, and AI, is well suited to the challenges of the new IAM security environment.
-For instance, IAM’s strict control over resource access in highly dispersed and dynamic environments is in line with the industry’s shift from firewalls to zero-trust models and with the IoT’s security requirements.
+For instance, IAM’s strict control over resource access in highly dispersed and dynamic environments aligns with the industry’s shift from firewalls to zero-trust models and the IoT’s security requirements.
 For more details on the future of IoT security, check out this video.

-• Start to tie in business processes with your IAM program from the concept stage itself.
+- Start to tie business processes with your IAM program from the concept stage.

-• Map access privileges to business roles, identify excessive privileges, accounts, and redundant/dead groups.
+- Map access privileges to business roles and identify excessive privileges, accounts, and redundant/dead groups.

-• Make sure to fulfill all auditing requirements to be in line with compliance regulations, privacy, and data governance policies.
+- Fulfill all auditing requirements by compliance regulations, privacy, and data governance policies.
 This will help the teams make informed decisions.

-• Take the enterprise-wide approach in implementing authorization procedures, security, and management, integration across domains part of your IAM architecture.
+- Implement authorization procedures, security, management, and integration across domains using an enterprise-wide approach as part of your IAM architecture.

 2) Develop A Strong Foundation

-This requires a comprehensive evaluation of IAM product capabilities and its sync with organizational IT.
-This should be followed by an effective risk assessment of all organizational applications and platforms.
+This requires a comprehensive evaluation of IAM process capabilities and their sync with organizational IT.
+A practical risk assessment of all organizational applications and platforms should follow.

-Don’t forget to involve IAM Subject Matter Experts (SMEs) in standardizing and enforcement of the IAM policy.
+Don’t forget to involve IAM Subject Matter Experts (SMEs) in standardizing and enforcing the IAM policy.

 3) Stage-wise Implementation